JoshChang8/ShowAndTell-RestaurantDashboard/README.md

 ### 3. AI Integrations
 - **Diner Follow-Up Analysis**
    - Takes reservation information along with email information of all diners in date bucket and leverages LLM to determine which customers need a follow up with server ie) photography permissions or addition to party size
-   - Results are stored in Smart Inbox on sidebar, inspiration from S&T demo
+   - Results are stored in Smart Inbox on the sidebar
 - **Morning Huddle Audio Analysis**
    - User uploads audio file of morning huddle, then transcripted to text using OpenAI’s whisper model
    - Transcription sent to Cohere LLM which summarizes meeting and extracts action items for servers to complete